 Eight Hour Layover in Narita

-On my way from Palau to Bangkok, I had an 8 hour layover in Narita, Japan, so I took the opportunity to check out the city, a 10 minute train ride from the airport, as many mentioned on TripAdvisor it was worth a visit.
+On my way from Palau to Bangkok, I had an 8 hour layover in Narita, Japan.
+As such, I took the opportunity to check out the city, a 10 minute train ride from the airport.
+As many mentioned on TripAdvisor, it was worth a visit.
 Despite the reviews, I wasn’t exactly sure what to expect of the city.
-Would it be close enough to the airport, that with all the visitors, English would be prominent or would it be so small that Japanese would be the only language?
+Would it be close enough to the airport, that with all the visitors, English would be prominent?
+Or would it be so small that Japanese would be the only language?

 I was quickly finding out, that even in the airport, English was broken at best.
 I asked the volunteer to point me in the direction of the ATM.
-She responded, “ATM Machine?…I don’t speak English”, reaches for her binder, turns toward the page with the ATM machine question, and points at the answer.
-I could only wonder how I was going to make it on the train and around the city given the extra data plan I had paid for with AT&T and Asia wasn’t working on my smart phone…so much for a map!
+She responded, “ATM Machine?…I don’t speak English”.
+She reaches for her binder, turns toward the page with the ATM machine question, and points at the answer.
+I could only wonder how I was going to make it on the train and around Narita given the extra data plan I had paid for with AT&T wasn’t working.
+So much for a map!